chazgoo/MySQL-DIMENSIONS/Log/9.3.2019/readme.md

 1 row in set (0.00 sec)
 ```

 Cool.
-I think information_schema is a standard MySQL datastructure that self-populates with metadata from user-created dbs.
+My understanding is that information_schema is a standard MySQL datastructure that self-populates with metadata from user-created dbs.
 Let's look around.
 ```
 # Use a database
 > use information_schema;